evkx/evkx.github.io/content/models/ds/3/3_E-Tense/_index.md

 DS 3 E-Tense has an all-wheel drive system supported by two motors, one on each axle.

+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Torsion Beam](../../../../technology/suspension/#torsion-beam).
+It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.

 ### Brakes